montoyamoraga/class-randomness/README.md

 print("testing")
 ```

-To run this code, execute it on the command-line:
+To run this code, execute it on the command-line with the python command:

 ```python
 python3 00-testing.py